jasonbutt/gander-social-docs/README.md

 A few simple rules keep this useful for everyone:

-- Be respectful and constructive
+- Be respectful and constructive - community volunteers
 - Write for clarity, not cleverness
 - Describe how the product works *today*
 - Avoid assumptions, opinions, or speculation